denx20/Hoo-Ray/README.md

 # Benchmarking

-The tests are run via one of (the )
+The tests are run via one of

 ```
 # Single thread